-Environmental Modifications service is to provide support for conditions specifically related to IID/DD.
+Environmental Modification service is to provide support for conditions specifically related to IID/DD.

 - For Environmental Modification services the amount will not exceed \$40,000 per participant for the duration of the waiver period.
 The authorization database will track the amount authorized and utilized to prevent over-expenditure. - Requests for home modifications (environmental modification) anticipated to exceed \$500, three estimates are required to determine the most cost-efficient material for the adaptation to meet the participant's needs.
-All requests are reviewed on a case-by-case basis to determine if the request is reasonable and appropriate. - Items that are not of direct or remedial benefit to the participant are excluded from this service. - Repair of items purchased through the waiver or purchased prior to waiver participation is covered, as long as the item is identified within this service definition, determined by the team and appropriate professional to be necessary, and the cost of the repair does not exceed the cost of purchasing a replacement piece of the item. - Environmental Modification service cannot duplicate any other service in the waiver.
+All other requests are reviewed on a case-by-case basis to determine if the request is reasonable and appropriate. - Repair of items purchased through the waiver or purchased prior to waiver participation is covered, as long as the item is identified within this service definition, determined by the team and appropriate professional to be necessary, and the cost of the repair does not exceed the cost of purchasing a replacement piece of the item. - Environmental Modification service cannot duplicate any other service in the waiver.

-Home Modifications:
+Home Modifications

-- If the home is rented by the participant or the participant's primary caregiver, a written approval from the landlord of any modification must be submitted with the request. - The base product and one repairs, not covered under the of warranty, of the home modification which is are cost efficient and continue to appropriately meets the needs of the participant will be covered.
-Home modifications are limited to remodels of an existing structure (home the participant is living in).
-Adaptations which add to the total square footage of the home are excluded from this benefit except when necessary, to complete an adaptation (e.g., in order to improve entrance/egress to a residence or to configure a bathroom to accommodate a wheelchair). - Home modifications will not be approved for new construction (building a new house) or unfinished area (i.e. basement). - Home modifications may not be furnished to adapt living arrangements that are owned or leased by providers of waiver services. - Excluded are those adaptations or improvements to the home which are of general utility, and are not of direct medical or remedial benefit to the individual, such as roof repair, general plumbing, swimming pools/hot tub/spa, central air conditioning, fencing, outdoor seating or recreation areas, service & maintenance contracts and extended warranties, etc. - Home modifications purchased for exclusive use at the home school are not covered.
+- If the home is rented by the participant or the participant's primary caregiver, a written approval from the landlord of any modification must be submitted with the request. - The base product and one repairs, not covered under the of warranty, of the home modification which is are cost efficient and continue to appropriately meets the needs of the participant will be covered. - Home modifications are limited to remodels of an existing structure (home the participant is living in).
+Adaptations which add to the total square footage of the home are excluded from this benefit except when necessary to complete an adaptation (e.g., in order to improve entrance/egress to a residence or to configure a bathroom to accommodate a wheelchair).

+- Home modifications will not be approved for new construction (building a new house) or unfinished area (i.e. basement). - Home modifications may not be furnished to adapt living arrangements that are owned or leased by providers of waiver services. - Excluded are those adaptations or improvements to the home which are of general utility and are not of direct or remedial benefit to the individual. - Home modifications purchased for exclusive use at the home school are not covered.
 Waiver funding will not be used to replace home modifications that have not been reasonably cared for and maintained.
 All services shall be provided in accordance with applicable State or local building codes.

-Vehicle Modifications:
+Vehicle Modifications

-- The cost of purchasing a vehicle with adaptations; service and maintenance contracts; and extended warranties, are not covered.
-Adaptations for a vehicle purchased, rented, or leased for exclusive use at the school/home school are not covered. - The base product and repairs, not covered under the warranty, of the vehicle modification which is are cost efficient and continue to appropriately meets the needs of the participant will be covered.
-Payment may not be made to adapt vehicles that are owned or leased by paid providers of waiver services.
+- The cost of purchasing a vehicle with adaptations, service and maintenance contracts and extended warranties, are not covered.
+Adaptations for a vehicle purchased, rented, or leased for exclusive use at the school/home school are not covered. - The base product and repairs, not covered under the warranty, of the vehicle modification which is are cost efficient and continue to appropriately meets the needs of the participant will be covered. - Payment may not be made to adapt the vehicle modifications adapt the vehicle that are owned or lease by paid providers of waiver services.